In this post, we’ll show you the features and functionalities of Studio 3T’s Table View, one of three ways to explore data in our MongoDB GUI.

-But the old table view couldn’t step into array-valued columns, but only into individual arrays.
+But the old Table View couldn’t step into array-valued columns, but only into individual arrays.
 It didn’t support hiding columns, which is useful to reduce the view to the most important data.
 It wasn’t possible to view nested fields next to their parent columns, making it difficult to navigate nested data structures.
 Viewing a table with a few hundred columns also bore a performance cost.

 Show Embedded Fields

-Stepping Into Array-Valued Columns
+Step Into Array-Valued Columns

 You can now step into a whole column of arrays at the same time, which means array elements will be displayed with increasing index on a single line, each line representing another array.

 Thanks to the newly introduced column pagination, views with a lot of columns (in this case a lot of array elements) will no longer cause performance issues.

-Especially with expanded fields, there might be a lot of columns that are not relevant and cluttering the view.
-The improved table supports hiding columns with a simple right-click or a quick keyboard shortcut – just like one would on any Excel spreadsheet – so users don’t have to fiddle with the MongoDB
+The good news is, the new Table View supports hiding columns with a simple right-click or a quick keyboard shortcut – just like one would in Excel – so you don’t have to fiddle with the MongoDB

-- Ctrl + T to hide columns
+- Ctrl + T to hide and show columns

 - Enter to step into columns